TheThirdOne/random-sorting/README.md

 In each recursive call, the location of the last index changes, but the pattern around it stays the same.

-*_Would prefer a better way to not go into this:_*
+**_Would prefer a better way to not go into this, but it seems like it will be neccessary as this section is really short otherwise:_**
 A more complex attempt at composition could give a more rigorous and meaningful analysis, but that would be a somewhat involved process and may not make it any clearer.
 So for the sake of time, it will be omitted.

-#### Connection to Array.Sort

-*_Very not happy with this section, may just omit it and leave it for the later section_*

-While it is less clear that Chrome's implementation involves a quicksort, there is definitely a evenness that is not apparent in any other major sort, so Chrome must be using quicksort somehow.
-If you are unconvinced, don't worry I will have a more convincing argument as to why Chrome must be using Quick Sort later.

 ## Figuring out the implementations of Array.Sort